-The policies and procedures described in this Handbook apply to all GLS students, whether seeking a degree or not.
-It is each student's responsibility to read this Handbook thoroughly and to understand the policies and procedures described.
-Failure to read the Handbook, negligence, personal factors, or contradictory information from any source are not acceptable grounds for seeking exemption from these policies and procedures.
+The policies and procedures described these handbooks apply to all GLS students, whether seeking a degree or not.
+It is each student's responsibility to read them thoroughly and to understand the policies and procedures described.
+Failure to read the handbooks, negligence, personal factors, or contradictory information from any source are not acceptable grounds for seeking exemption from these policies and procedures.
+The policies described in the GLS Handbook are specific to the GLS and may supersede conflicting policies in the Wesleyan Student Handbook.

-The Handbook is updated each academic year and the new version is published online prior to the beginning of the fall term.
+The handbooks are updated each academic year and the new version is published online prior to the beginning of the fall term.
 All GLS students are always bound by the policies in the current published guidelines.